-- A white front light visible for at least 500 feet.
+- A white front light that is visible for at least 500 feet.

-- A red rear reflector visible from 100 to 600 feet.
+- A red rear reflector that is visible from 100 to 600 feet.
 A red lamp visible from 500 feet may be used in addition to a red reflector.

-- Pedal reflectors visible from the front and rear for 200 feet.
+- Pedal reflectors that are visible from the front and rear for 200 feet.